renshyle/libnalloc/README.md

 ## Porting

-Porting libnalloc to another operating system is very easy as libnalloc requires only four functions to be implemented in order to work. `libnalloc.c` has a Linux implementation at the bottom which you should rewrite for your operating system, and the function prototypes near the top of the file contain essential information on the functions.
+Porting libnalloc to another operating system is very easy as libnalloc requires only four functions to be implemented in order to work.
+The four functions are described near the top of `libnalloc.c` and `linux.c` has a reference Linux implementation which you can look at.
 You can then build a shared library for your operating system or link libnalloc statically to your operating system's programs.

 ## Supported functions